GoodMorningA1i/hackingwithswiftui_project1/README.md

 ## Acknowledgements

 This project is from a tutorial series provided by Hacking With Swift.
-The tutorial series is called 100 Days of Swift. --------- introduces a challenge for learning purposes and it is where I incorporate my additions to this project.
+The tutorial series is called 100 Days of Swift.
+Part 3 introduces a challenge for learning purposes and it is where I incorporate my additions to this project.

 - Part 1: https://www.hackingwithswift.com/100/swiftui/16
 - Part 2: https://www.hackingwithswift.com/100/swiftui/17